Who Am I as a Second Mom?

 2 Corinthians 5:17 – “If anyone is in Christ, the new creation has come…”

 When Paul writes this, he isn’t talking about a career change or a new hobby.
 He’s describing a radical, God‑initiated identity shift.
-The moment you accept Christ, you become a “new creation”—a person whose primary identity is “child of God” and “wife of Christ.”
+The moment you accept Christ, you become a “new creation”—a person whose primary identity is “child of God”.

 That identity doesn’t evaporate when you become a mom or even "second mom" in a blended or adoptive family.
 It covers you, informs your decisions, and protects you from the inevitable insecurity that crops up when spouses or children push back.